guanyu-gerry-tao/2025-exercises/README.md

 - 🛠 **Content**: Early coding exercises, small projects, and experiments.
 - 🚀 **Note**: These are my first steps in programming, and the code quality may not reflect my current skills.

-I will keep learning, improving, and building better projects in the future!
+I know those code would be sucks, especially those early codes, But I will keep learning, improving, and building better projects in the future!

 ## AI use claimer
 I realize AI in VSCode was overkill for beginner programmer who wish to remember and practice.
 I use it for reference only.